Gwen Teirbron

 Gwen Teirbron (French: Blanche; Latin: Alba Trimammis or Candida; possibly English: Wite) was a Breton holy woman and wife of Fragan who supposedly lived in the 5th or 6th century.
 Her epithet is Welsh for '(of the) three breasts'.

 Veneration

 Popular devotion interpreted Gwen's unusual physical and spiritual fecundity by God's gift to her of a third breast.
 Her iconography followed suit.
 Gwen is invoked for women's fertility.
-She is commemorated on 3 October in the Catholic Church (although this has been transferred from Saint Candidus of Rome), and on 18 July (NS) by the Russian Orthodox Church Abroad in Australia.
+She is commemorated on 3 October in the Roman Catholic Church (although this has been transferred from Saint Candidus of Rome), and on 18 July (NS) by the Russian Orthodox Church Abroad in Australia.

-Possible identification

-She is interpreted by Dyfed Lloyd Evans as having been a euhemerized mother goddess.